TAKE MY YOKE UPON YOU (Part 2)

 “This is a faithful saying: For if we died with Him, We shall also live with Him.
 If we endure, we shall also reign with Him.
 If we deny Him, He also will deny us.”
 (2 Timothy 2:11-12 NKJV)

 A call to be a disciple or a follower of Jesus Christ is essentially a call to be a yoke-fellow with Jesus Christ.

-Unlike the grievous yoke and heavy burden of Satan that was forced upon us from birth, the easy yoke and light burden of Jesus Christ is expected to be taking up willingly and joyfully by believers.
+Unlike the grievous yoke and heavy burden of Satan forced upon us from birth, the easy yoke and light burden of Jesus Christ is expected to be taken up willingly and joyfully by believers.